LeoKirasic/library/README.md

 Library project for TOP curriculum.
+The goal of the project was to solidify the knowledge of objects and prototypes in javascript.